 As you can see above Calcium is typically paired up with other nutrients to help it properly absorb and function in the body.
 Here are the main nutrients that make Calcium work better in the body:

-- Vitamin D-3— This vitamin helps metabolize the Calcium and brings it into the vascular system.
+- Vitamin D-3 helps metabolize the Calcium and brings it into the vascular system.
 Calcium needs adequate amounts of Vitamin D-3 in order to get to the bones and absorb into our body properly.

-- Vitamin K-2— This important Vitamin pulls the Calcium from the blood and into the bones.
+- This important Vitamin pulls the Calcium from the blood and into the bones.

 As you can see, Calcium needs other nutrients in order to make it’s way to the bones.
-When the body does not have enough Calcium in the body for other necessary functions, it will start to pull the stored Calcium from the bones and into your blood as needed.
+When the body does not have enough Calcium for other necessary functions, it will start to pull the stored Calcium from the bones and into your blood as needed.
 This can slowly erode and weaken the bones.
-That is why it is important to eat foods rich in Calcium or get a good Calcium supplement and make sure you have the other nutrients that Calcium needs to help keep your bones stay nice and strong!
+Eat foods rich in Calcium or get a good Calcium supplement to make sure you have the proper nutrients to support healthy bones!

 As always, do what you feel is best for YOUR body — if you aren’t sure, ask your doctor.
 We are health ENTHUSIASTS not licensed practitioners.